 How Does Handicap Betting Work?

-Let’s take mobile football betting as an example and a fixture between Liverpool and Fulham.
+Let’s take a fictional example – a fixture between Liverpool and Fulham.

-Naturally, Liverpool are large favourites for this game with the Paddy Power app offering Match Result looking as follows:
+Naturally, Liverpool is a large favourite for this game on the Paddy Power app offering the following odds for the Match Result market:

 Liverpool – 1/12